opentable/slate/source/index.md

 rid | The restaurant id.
-Not required availability | Must be set to either 'capacity' or 'slot' online | If set to 'true', the restaurant will appear on the OpenTable website
+Not required availability | Must be set to either 'capacity' or 'slot' online | If set to 'true', the restaurant will appear on the OpenTable website callback_url | The base url of the callback OpenTable will use to communicate with your integration partner_oauth | The oauth service OpenTable will communicate with to obtain tokens callback_key | The oauth key OpenTable will use to navigate the oauth handshake callback_secret | The oauth secret OpenTable will use to navigate the oauth handshake

 ## capacity